-Work with the Oxfordshire County Council Emergency Planning Team and the Environment Agency to support the community based Flood Wardens.
+LLFA Team to work with the Oxfordshire County Council Emergency Planning Team and the EA to set up and support a community based Flood Warden Network.

-Work with the Oxfordshire County Council Emergency Planning Team, the Environment Agency and other flood management authorities to support the community in the production of a Community Flood Plan and provide advice to residents on how to explore options for property level protection.
+Assist the Oxfordshire County Council Emergency Planning Team, the EA and other flood management authorities to support the community in the production of a community flood plan and provide advice to residents on how to explore options for property level protection.